aws-samples/serverless-patterns/lambda-microvms-codex-agent/README.md

 ![Codex CLI Agent on AWS Lambda MicroVMs architecture](images/architecture.png)

-1. **Image build**: AWS Lambda downloads the zip and executes [src/Dockerfile](src/Dockerfile) server-side, installing Git, the Codex CLI, `uv`, and the MCP Proxy for AWS, and initialising `/workspace` as a Git repository.
+1. **Image build**: AWS Lambda downloads the zip and executes [src/Dockerfile](src/Dockerfile) server-side, installing Git, bubblewrap, the Codex CLI, `uv`, and the MCP Proxy for AWS, and initialising `/workspace` as a Git repository.
 It waits for the `/ready` hook and takes a snapshot.
 2. **Run**: The MicroVM resumes from the snapshot with the execution role, `SHELL_INGRESS`, and `INTERNET_EGRESS` attached.
 3. **Configure**: [src/app.py](src/app.py) renders `~/.codex/config.toml` and `/etc/profile.d/codex-agent.sh` from the MicroVM environment (Region, model, MCP endpoint) at startup and on every `/run` and `/resume`, so the same image deploys unchanged into any supported Region.
 4. **Connect**: You generate a shell auth token and open an interactive shell.
 The shell lands in `/workspace`.